nyudlts/ultraviolet/docs/SETUP.md

     + Docker version required: 20.10.10+
     + Docker-Compose version required: 1.17.0+
     + Check version with `docker --version` and `docker-compose --version` (note the usage of standalone docker-compose).
-    + To install, use the [Install Docker Documentation]({{'./tips-and-gotchas/install-docker.md' | relative_url}})
+    + To install, use the [Install Docker Documentation]({{ site.baseurl }}{% link tips-and-gotchas/install-docker.md %})
-    + If you are doing a fully containerized testing this is all you need to quick start the application; jump to the [Testing Only](#testing-only).
+    + If you are doing a fully containerized testing, this is all you need to quick start the application — jump to the [Testing Only](#testing-only).
 If you are doing development, continue forth!
   - **Node Version Manager (NVM)**
     - Version required: latest
     - Use these [Installation and updating instructions](https://github.com/nvm-sh/nvm#installing-and-updating).
 Be sure to use the approach described there (running a script) rather than using homebrew because the NVM supported by homebrew is outdated.